bhavyajain-prog/DeptProject/README.md

-# Project Allocation Process and Evaluation
+# PAMS - Project Allocation and Management System

-This project is a web application designed to manage and streamline the process of allocating projects to students and subsequently evaluating them.
+This project is a web application designed to manage and streamline the process of allocating projects to students and subsequently managing them.
 It caters to different user roles: Admin, Sub-Admin, Mentor, and Student.

 ## Overview